CS160-Team2-Online-Banking/Gradient-Bank-Web-Application/README.md

 `python manage.py migrate`

+4.Collects the static files from all installed apps and copies them to the STATICFILES_STORAGE.
+`python manage.py collectstatic`

-4. Register the user who manages the system
+5. Register the user who manages the system

 `python manage.py createsuperuser`

 input username, email, password

-5. Start to run the system
+6. Start to run the system

 `python manage.py runserver`